pietervandermeer/pyamachy/README.txt

-darklimb_io_module.py: module that contains darklimb database reader function read_statedark_module.py: module that contains statedark db reader function viewers.py: module that contains viewer classes GUIViewer and DumpingViewer sciamachy_module.py: module that contains instrument parameters and low-level calibration routines. envisat.py: module that contains data and methods related to the Envisat
+darklimb_io_module.py: module that contains darklimb database reader function read_statedark_module.py: module that contains statedark db reader function viewers.py: module that contains viewer classes GUIViewer and DumpingViewer sciamachy_module.py: module that contains instrument parameters and, low-level calibration routines, and orbit finding and filtering. envisat.py: module that contains data and methods related to the Envisat
  platform: currently only conversion of orbit nr -> date.